Bathroom Plumbing Bromley — Verified Plumbers

 Shower pumps are a specific requirement in unmodernised 1930s semi stock where gravity-fed systems cannot generate adequate shower pressure.

 A twin impeller positive head pump is the standard installation for a gravity-fed property with a cold water tank in the loft and a hot water cylinder.
-The pump must be installed at least 300mm below the cold water tank for correct operation.
+The pump must be installed below the cold water tank with adequate gravity-fed head — manufacturer specifications vary, typically a minimum of 500mm to 1m below the tank base.

 In hard water, shower pump impellers scale progressively.
 An annual descale is advisable in Bromley properties.
 A pump that is noisy, vibrating or producing uneven pressure is showing early-stage scale accumulation — address it before the impeller seizes.